Coarist/the-dot-factory/README.md

 TDF is Windows-only.
 Source code is written on the Microsoft .NET Framework and using WinForms.

 ### Source code
 A Windows installer is provided for ordinary users.
 Those who wish to compile TDF from source code, the Visual Studio "Publish" method can be used to generate the installer program.
 However, a more satisfactory method will be to create an TDF installer program using Inno Setup.
-The development Windows PC should also have these installed:
+To build TDF from source code, the development Windows PC should have these installed:
 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16): current version is VS2019.
 - [.NET Framework 3.5](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10) (Windows 10 would have included it.
 If that is the case on the development computer, this pre-requisit is satisfied and no installation step is needed for this)
 - [Inno Setup](https://jrsoftware.org/isinfo.php): When Visual Studio is instructed to "build" TDF, a post-build step invokes Inno Setup whcih will package the necessary files such as executables, icons and other resources into an installer program - the "distributable".
 The end user executes this program on their Windows PC to set up TDF on the target computer.